MrBomber0x001/GP-2023/README.md

 - don't ever push into main
 - dont' ever push into develop [finish feature_branch => review (done) => merge into develop]
+- code documented

+USER:
+    - create account as client or applicant
+ROLES: [CLIENT, APPLICANT]
+APPLICANT

+Functional requirements For every entity
+CLIENT can do:
+    1.
+    2.
+    3.
+APPLICANT can do:
+    1.
+    2.
+    3.
+PAGES:
+    1.
+    2.
+    3.

+prototype!

+Authentication => registered
+onboarding